bendavies99/bendavies99/README.md

 ### Hi there 👋

+## Ben Davies

+Graduate 🎓 Computer Scientist with proficiency in various languages and technologies including Java (Gradle and Maven), Javascript and Typescript, Vue.js, Nest.js, Express.js, MySQL, and MongoDB.
+I have been making GUI Programs in Java since the age of 14 and am currently a volunteer Software Engineer for the Nightline Association.
+I am always willing to expand my skillset and take up new projects.

+🔭 I’m currently working on [Babblebot-Server](https://github.com/bendavies99/Babblebot-Server)

+🌱 I’m currently learning Java Reactor

 <!--
 **bendavies99/bendavies99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.